-15 Family Road Trips Under 10 Hours Away from Philly
+20 Family Road Trips Under 10 Hours Away from Philly

-Sometimes, half the fun and adventure of the vacation can be getting there!
+Sometimes, half the fun and adventure of a vacation is getting there!
 Road trips can be a great way to bond with your family, so we've rounded up a few awesome places that are less than a 10-hour drive from the greater Philadelphia metro area.
 As an added bonus, you can travel to a few of these places by train, too!

 415 miles (approximately 6-7 hours)

 310 miles (approximately 5-6 hours)

 408 miles (approximately 7 hours)

 Portland, Maine offers a plethora of fun activities for the whole family.
-Visit the observatory, take a horse drawn carriage ride through the downtown area, or take a ferry ride.
+Visit the observatory, take a horse-drawn carriage ride through the downtown area, or take a ferry ride.

 152 miles and 188 miles, respectively (approximately 3-4 hours)